wwivbbs/docs/usenet.md

     newsrc
     alt.bbs.doors 25849 ALTBBSW
 ```
-This will instruct NEWS.EXE to create NEWSRC if it does not already exist and download the list of every available newsgroups on the server.
+This will instruct NEWS.EXE to create NEWSRC if it does not already exist and download a list of every available newsgroup on the server.
 This will be a LOT of data so some people prefer to do this manually.

 **Manually Populate NEWSRC**
 Using an NNTP client download the list of newsgroups available from your Usenet Provider.